Z1CC4/Free-Project-LudoKing/README.md

 **displayHistory():** Prints the entire history of point transactions to the console.
 If no points have been gained or lost, it informs the user that no points have been gained yet.

+### 'Quiz1' to 'Quiz10' classes

+#### Attributes
+sc (Scanner): A Scanner object used to take input from the player.
+This attribute facilitates reading the player's answers during the quiz.

+#### Methods

+**play(Player p):** This is the main method that runs the quiz.
+It presents a series of questions to the player, records their answers, and evaluates their performance.
+The method returns a boolean indicating whether the player won the mini-game.

+The method covers questions across multiple categories such as Math, Geography, History, Science, Informatics, and Sports.
+It counts the number of correct answers and passes this count to the evaluateQuiz method.

+**askQuestion(String questionCategory, String question, String... correctAnswers)**: This private method is used to ask each question.
+It prints the question category and the question itself, then reads the player's input.
+The method checks if the player's answer matches any of the correct answers provided.
+If the player's answer is correct, it returns 1; otherwise, it returns 0.

+**questionCategory:** A string describing the category of the question (e.g., "Math question:").

+**question:** The actual question posed to the player.

+**correctAnswers**: A variable-length argument list of possible correct answers for the question.
+The method checks if the player's answer matches any of these.

+**evaluateQuiz(Player p, int correctQuestions):** This private method evaluates the player's performance based on the number of correct answers.
+If the player answers all questions correctly, they win the mini-game, receive points, and potentially gain a perk.
+If they don't answer all questions correctly, they lose the mini-game.

+If the player **wins:**
+They receive 50 points via the QuizReturnPoints.returnPoints(50, p) method.
+They may also receive a "Double Roll" perk unless they already have it.
+If the player **loses:**
+The perk "Double Roll" is removed if the player had it.
+The player's correct answer count is displayed along with a message that they lost the mini-game.

 ### Human Experience